Page Three

 The images above are of CSAIL, the acronym given Frank Gehry's building for MIT by the students.
 Others call it SART.
 Finding that students didn't think MIT sufficiently avant-garde, MIT commissioned Gehry to do them a building in their overcrowded part of Cambridge.
 What the got looks a lot like a full box of children's colorful toys, without the box.
 Students hate it, largely because the building was designed with no concern for how spaces would be used.
 Rooms were projections are required routinely cannot be darkened, the odd-shaped windows denying any standard way of covering.
 The photo below is seen through a glass wall, a floor above the only open access to the ledge, by ladder.
 Why place a ledge there anyway?
 And so on.
 Yet this sculptor is still hired by people who think he is an architect .
 Many who have seen the Walt Disney Concert Hall in Los Angeles have been overwhelmed by its architecture, and thus may not be listening critically to its sound.
 We now have an independant view of its acoustics and other problems which could make it a white elephant within the decade.
 The information comes from someone who travels with orchestras, knows how they sound in great halls such as Boston Symphony Hall, Detroit Orchestra Hall, Hill Auditorium in Ann Arbor, Louis Sullivan's famed auditorium in Chicago, and Frank Lloyd Wright's Gammage Auditorium in Tempe, Arizona.
 Here are his comments, edited only for brevity.
 The building is a design Gehry had worked on for another project pre 9/11.
 Thus, it is a security nightmare, with entrances on all sides of the building.
 Whenever a visiting orchestra or other group, such as the Israel Philharmonic, is playing, the entire city block has to be cordoned off by a massive police contingent.
 In the long run, the cost of this will be prohibitive.
 Next, the underground parking garage has to be closed two days before such an event.
 A van filled with explosives equal to what were set off in the early nineties in the World Trade Center would level the Disney to the ground.
 Here is further loss of revenue.
 Finally, this old design of Gehry, sort of "pulled out of his pocket" when Disney coughed up the funding, has each ticket-price section of the hall physically separated from other sections.
 Thus an inordinate number of ushers need to be hired during concerts, again raising operational costs.
 My advisors suggest that a decade will speak the death knell for the building unless some outrageously wealthy donor kicks in multi-millions on an annual basis.
 The Gehry structure in the park in Seattle has already lost the upkeep funding of its original multi-millionaire, so the prognosis is not good.
 All this, and the acoustics are bright, not warm.
 Musicians often cannot hear others a few desks away, so ensemble can be ragged, yet the turning of a page on stage projects into the auditorium.
 When a truly large orchestra plays fffff, the sound breaks up, overloading the hall.
 MORE . . .
 The following article appeared in Volume 4, Number 15 of the Classical NEW JERSEY Society Journal The Myth of the Walt Disney Concert Hall Should you end up in L.A. ...
 Sunday March 28 By A. Michael Noll The Walt Disney Concert Hall opened last year as the new home of the Los Angeles Philharmonic.
 Designed by Frank Gehry, the hall has been acclaimed by critics for its fine acoustics and also for its impressive and novel architecture.
 Although the architecture is indeed impressive and the hall looks quite nice, the acoustics are not good, . . .
 CLICK HERE to continue |

 There is really only one way to "view" Wright if one wishes to gain an understanding of his genius.
 One must go into the buildings.
 Standing outside and look at the building, however much that may reveal what is in side (as good organic design will), is a fruitless pursuit.
 There are now a few buildings by Wright that are available for rental by the week or weekend, and a bed & breakfast, as well as several sites that may be visited for a small fee on a daily basis.
-CLICK HERE for a listing.
+The Architecture of Frank Lloyd Wright, a Complete Catalog, 4th Edition, has a complete listing of sites open to visitors with information on tours and such.

 "It is possible to understand even as one cannot emulate.
 This is why